-The 2021 Donor of the Year is Joe Waring!
+The 2022 Donor of the Year is Barre Butler!

 The Dorothy Wenberg Donor of the Year recognizes an individual who has made a transformational impact on the organization through their gifts.
 The award is named for Dorothy Wenberg, a donor who bequeathed $6,000,000 to ABVI which secured our future and continues to open doors for us.
-This year, the award goes to Joe Waring who has gone above and beyond, both through his personal giving and in his efforts to secure funding for us in a year when we needed it most.
-We asked Joe to reflect on what motivates him to propel our mission through his transformational giving.
+This year, the award goes to Barre Butler who has been instrumental to ABVI’s transformation and growth over the past two decades.
+Through his personal giving, corporate sponsorships and advocacy for our cause to his peers, Barre has made an invaluable impact on our organization, and stands alongside us as we continue to grow.

 To learn more about this award, contact Bryson Young at email@example.com or (843) 203-6037.